As a writer and editor—and a former gymnast who competed…

 Posting a blog entry today, I am, of course, tempted to write something farcical, outrageous, or dare I say, even foolish, it being April 1.
-But humour can be a dangerous thing when shared with readers unknown, as some journalists have learned, being fired for their springtime “news items” jokes.
-Other so-called jokes have gone seriously wrong, and I had no appetite for being included in this year’s list of disasters.
+But humour can be a dangerous thing when shared with readers unknown.
+Some so-called jokes have gone seriously wrong, and I had no appetite for being included in this year’s list of disasters.

 In reading about the many April 1 missteps, my inner copy editor focused on the humble apostrophe.
 I read about April Fool’s Day, April Fools’ Day, and April Fools Day.

 Which is correct?
 I wondered.
 Singular possessive?
 Plural possessive?
 The noun being used attributively?

 The Oxford English Dictionary’s first choice is April Fool’s Day, but offers up April Fools’ as an alternative.
 The Canadian Oxford lists only Fool’s.
 Perhaps we Canadians can’t abide the thought of there being more than one fool per day.

 I consulted several other dictionaries I have on my shelf: Nelson Canadian favours Fools’ (but I’m sure not fools), as does Gage Canadian.
 Webster’s allows both the singular and plural possessive.

 Grammar Girl weighed in a few years ago, explaining simply, “[It] is the day of fools, so the correct spelling is April Fools’ Day.”